FluxxCode/ImGui-Markup/README.md

             /**
              * Accessing the values and attributes from another object
              * defined in this file.
-             * In this case we will access the 'value' attribute from the
-             * child objects 'red', 'green' and 'blue' of the parent object
-             * with an ID of 'colors'.
             */
             color         = colors.red.value
             color_hovered = colors.green.value